 Does Canterbury Foundation have any cases of COVID-19?

-To date Canterbury has had two staff members test positive for COVID-19 but have since recovered.
+To date Canterbury has had three staff members test positive for COVID-19 but have since recovered.
 None of these occurrences resulted in transmitted cases of COVID-19 among other staff or residents.
 Additionally, one resident tested positive for COVID-19 while on 14 day isolation upon returning from hospital where they were exposed to COVID-19.

 Canterbury continues to strictly adhere to all Chief Medical Officer of Health Orders and the recommendations of Alberta Health Services to prevent the transmission of COVID-19 within our facility.

 To reduce transmission Canterbury has put the following measures in place: